KmariK/luxury-loom-interiors/README.md

 #### Accessibility
 - The WAVE WebAIM web accessibility evaluation tool was used to ensure the website fulfillled high accessibility.
-Across all pages it passed with ..
+Across all pages it passed with 0 errors.

 <details><summary>Home page</summary>
 <img src="docs/accessability/home-page-accessability.png">